Lightweight network towards real-time image denoising on mobile devices: Experiment

 \subsection{Application}

-We apply our model to the denoising task on two real-world denoising benchmarks, SIDD and DND.
+We evaluate our model on two real-world denoising benchmarks, SIDD and DND.
 All training settings are identical to those used in the ablation experiments.
+To see the generalization ability of our model on different NPUs, we also test the on-device latency on iPhone 14 Pro.
 The results are summarized in Table \ref{denoising and runtime performance}.
 For MFDNet, we also design two models with different scales: MFDNet-S and MFDNet-L. For MFDNet-S, we reduce $M$ and $K$ to 1.
 For MFDNet-L, we keep $K=3$ unchanged and increase $M$ to 6.
 We compare our model with models proposed in \cite{zhang2017beyond, zhuo2019ridnet, chen2022simple, chen2021hinet, wang2020practical}.
 Note that as these models are not designed specifically for mobile devices, we prune them in terms of depth and width to ensure that they can run on mobile devices.
 For DnCNN \cite{zhang2017beyond}, we set both the width and depth to 12, and for DnCNN-S, we set the width to 16 and the depth to 3.
 For RIDNet \cite{zhuo2019ridnet}, we trim the number of channels to 8 and set the channel reduction to 2.
 For NAFNet \cite{chen2022simple}, the number of channels is also trimmed to 8 and the number of blocks is reduced to 7.
 For HINet \cite{chen2021hinet}, we adjust the number of channels and the depth of the model to 8 and 2, respectively.

-We can see from Table \ref{denoising and runtime performance} that MFANet and MFANet-L achieve the best denoising performance with the lowest latency compared to models with comparable computational complexity.
-For HINet, the ANE-unsupported operation, instance normalization, slows the inference speed.
-Note that the latency will reduce to 47.26ms if we remove the instance normalization from HINet, which indicates the significant impact of the unsupported operations.
-For models with computational complexity under 5GMACs, although NAFNet achieves the best denoising performance, the unsupported operation, layer normalization, processed by CPUs severely affects the runtime performance.
-Even if we remove the layer normalization, the latency still remains 71.32ms due to the high memory access cost of the model itself.
-In contrast, MFDNet-S can process a single 720p image within 10ms and the denoising performance far exceeds that of DnCNN with similar latency.
+We can see from Table \ref{denoising and runtime performance} that, MFDNet and MFDNet-L achieve the best denoising performance with the lowest latency compared to models with comparable computational complexity.
+For models with computational complexity under 5GMACs, MFDNet-S achieves the best runtime performance with the denoising performance far exceeds that of DnCNN.
+Note that the proposed MFDNet is fully compatible with both iPhone 11 and iPhone 14 Pro, which indicates its excellent generalization ability.
+In contrast, NAFNet and HINet are only compatible with iPhone 14 Pro.
+The layer normalization operation in NAFNet and the instance normalization operation in HINet are incompatible with iPhone 11, which severely affect the inference speed of these models.
+By removing the incompatible operations from NAFNet and HINet, the latency on iPhone 11 will reduce to 71.3ms and 47.3ms, respectively.